 What key priorities would be foundational in making a marked difference in next year’s success – personally and professionally?

-What is your vision for next year?
+How do those priorities shape your vision for next year?
 Get as specific as possible.

 What lessons do you need to apply going forward?

-What are the consequences if you don’t?
+What are the consequences if you continue with the status quo approach?